Skip to main content

 • Felony charges are common

-• May involve possession or intent disputes
+• May involve homes, businesses, or buildings

-• Analyze ownership and access evidence
+• Analyze forensic and surveillance evidence

 WHY CHOOSE US